Kamehameha V: Growth in travel to Hawaii

 Growth in travel to the islands increased during Kamehameha's reign.
-Mark Twain came in March 1866 aboard the Ajax.
+Mark Twain came in March 1866 aboard the merchantman Ajax.
 He stayed for four months under his real name, Samuel Clemens, writing letters back to the Sacramento Union describing the islands.
 Twain described the king:

 He was a wise sovereign; he had seen something of the world; he was educated & accomplished, & he tried hard to do well by his people, & succeeded.
 There was no trivial royal nonsense about him; He dressed plainly, poked about Honolulu, night or day, on his old horse, unattended; he was popular, greatly respected, and even beloved.

 Queen Victoria sent her second son Prince Alfred, Duke of Edinburgh on a state visit in 1869.
 He appealed to Kaiser Wilhelm I of Germany, who sent Henri Berger to organize the Royal Hawaiian Band, a gift of music from the king to his people.